UK pubs giant takes on insurer trio in $1.2 bln COVID trial

 If successful, the Stonegate case could give fresh momentum to a second wave of claims against insurers that might cost the industry billions of pounds, further damage reputations and push premiums even higher for businesses and consumers, experts say.

-Stonegate is suing Zurich Insurance, Liberty Mutual LBRTML.UL and MS Amlin MITSID.UL, alleging the pandemic, government-ordered closures and restrictions triggered business interruption cover multiple times and that the interruption and interference will continue until April 2023.
+Stonegate is suing MS Amlin MITSID.UL, Zurich Insurance, and Liberty Mutual LBRTML.UL, alleging the pandemic, government-ordered closures and restrictions triggered business interruption cover multiple times and that the interruption and interference will continue until April 2023.

 Insurers accept Stonegate's businesses were covered by their policies, but contend that cover was limited to one business interruption payment of 2.5 million pounds, which has been paid, court documents show.